thelowlypeon/thelowlypeon.github.io/_posts/2018-12-28-fbiossdk-secret-tracking.md

 categories: privacy facebook data sharing evil
 ---

+_UPDATE 2018-01-02: privacy.com responded with the following: "I've shared this with the team and will ensure we investigate this thoroughly and remove it in the next iOS deploy."_

+---

 As I noted in my recent post about [Mint sending data to Facebook](/2018/intuit-mint-facebook), I discovered several POST requests going to `graph.facebook.com` containing data about my device, among other things, despite having no Facebook account,